Menu

 These are the most common factors when looking for the right critical illness cover.
 To be exact, they will impact any life insurance you want to purchase, so be sure you have them in mind when looking for the best quote.

-Other than that, the cost of your coverage may also depend on your sex.
+In addition, the cost of your coverage may also depend on your sex.
 For instance, men tend to pay higher premiums than women.
 The complexity of the policy will also impact its premiums.
-The most comprehensive critical illness policies will cost more than those covering only several conditions.

 critical illness meaning